fiksdala/alexdatasci/academic_prediction/academic_prediction.md

 Introduction
 ============

+&ast;I recently learned that LaTeX equations written in .Rmd files are not properly rendered on github.
+I've also learned there isn't much to do about it.
+If a solution emerges, I'll adjust these files, but for now they will not look correct.

 My [last post](https://alexdatasci.com/academic-performance-first-post/)
 focused on using regression analyses to gain insights into academic performance.
 That emphasis on associations is familiar territory for